• Skip to primary navigation

 Simple Relay Motorbike Flasher Circuit

-In the above section we discussed a simple three transistor based flasher circuit; here we study another similar design, however here we incorporate a relay for the switching actions of the lamps.
+In the above section I have explained a simple three transistor based flasher circuit; here we study another similar design, however here we incorporate a relay for the switching actions of the lamps.

 The circuit looks pretty straightforward and employs hardly anything substantial and yet performs the expected functions wonderfully well.